 2. Or a window saying “There is not enough disk space in the staging area for this data.”

 If you are unfortunate enough to get the message about disk space, this is an issue between JGI and Globus (it has nothing to do with KBase), and it is dependent on other users staging data for transfer.
 The issue should eventually resolve itself if you try again later.

 Once you successfully enter your Globus account name, your data will be transferred to the JGI staging area.
 You will receive an email from email@example.com with a link for transferring data with Globus.
 The email also states that JGI only keeps this link active for 14 days.
 After that time they will remove the data from their staging area to make room for other users.

 Clicking on the link in the email will take you to a Globus file transfer window:

 The newly created JGI endpoint is filled in on the left.

 Set the “To” endpoint (right) to “KBase Bulk Share”, which is the KBase staging area.
-If you don’t see a directory with your name (as in the example above) add /username (for example /psdehal for the user below) to the Path for the KBase endpoint.
+If you don’t see a directory with your name, add /username (i.e. /psdehal for the user below) to the Path for the KBase endpoint.